gnu-octave/gnu-octave.github.io/examples.md

 ###### [Packages]({{site.docs_url}}Packages.html)

 Community-developed packages can be added from the [Octave Forge](http://octave.sourceforge.net/index.html) to extend the functionality of Octave's core library.
+(Matlab users: Forge packages act similarly to Matlab's toolboxes.)
 The `pkg` command is used to manage these packages.
 For example, to use the image processing library from the Forge, use:

 {% highlight matlab %}
 pkg install -forge image % install package